OccupationalTherapy.com Phone: 866-782-9924

 Diane Parnam Quote

 "Let us juxtapose behavior modification with sensory integrative treatment methods.
-Behavior modification typically centers on the systematic administration of rewards and punishments by agents outside the child, such as parents or therapists.
+Behavior modification typically centers on systematically administering rewards and punishments by agents outside the child, such as parents or therapists.
 Implicit in this treatment is a valuing of controls on behavior that are external to the child.
-Sensory integration, conversely, focuses on the degree to which the child can organize his or her own behavior.
-The role of the therapist is to organize the environment to maximize the likelihood of success and increasing complexity in child-directed activities.
-Thus, there is an implicit valuing of internal, within-child controIs on behavior."
+Conversely, sensory integration focuses on the degree to which the child can organize his or her behavior.
+The role of the therapist is to organize the environment to maximize the likelihood of success and increase complexity in child-directed activities.
+Thus, there is an implicit valuing of internal, within-child controls on behavior."

 Parham, D. L. (1987).
 Toward professionalism: the reflective therapist.
 American Journal of Occupational Therapy, 41(9), 555–561. https://doi.org/10.5014/ajot.41.9.555